First Impressions: Early-Time Classification of Supernovae using Host Galaxy Information and Shallow Learning: Data

-We use the \texttt{SNANA} \citep{Kessler2009_SNANA} simulation code to simulate the properties of four classes of SNe: SNe~Ia, SNe~II, SNe~Ib, and SNe~Ic. \texttt{SNANA} constructs a forward model for a transient event, starting from a rest-frame SED and ending with synthetic observations matching the cadence and depth of a survey of interest.
+We first outline the pipeline used to generate the primary training set for our classification network.
+Our strategy leverages the popular simulation code \texttt{SNANA}\footnote{https://github.com/RickKessler/SNANA/tree/master} \citep{Kessler2009_SNANA}, which constructs a forward model for a transient event starting from a rest-frame SED and ending with synthetic observations matching the cadence and depth of a survey of interest.
 The simulation considers atmospheric distortions, instrument efficiency, and photometric calibration in estimating the uncertainty of each simulated observation.
-In our simulations, we assume a flat $\Lambda$CDM cosmology with $H_{0}$ = 70 km s$^{-1}$ Mpc$^{-1}$, $\Omega_{M}$ = 0.3, $\Omega_{\Lambda}$ = 0.7, and $w = -1$.
+A common set of SN SED models used to train the current generation of photometric classifiers are those constructed for the Photometric LSST Astronomical Time-Series Classification Challenge \citep[PLAsTiCC;][]{2019Kessler_PLAstiCC}.
+Since the challenge was first run, the models associated with SNe~Ia, SNe~II, and SNe~Ib/c have all been updated, and will soon be released in an updated iteration of the challenge.
+We adopt these updated SED templates for our simulations.

-A common set of SN models used to train the current generation of photometric classifiers are those constructed for the Photometric LSST Astronomical Time-Series Classification Challenge \citep[PLAsTiCC;][]{2019Kessler_PLAstiCC}.
-Since the challenge was run, the models associated with SNe~Ia, SNe~II, and SNe~Ib/c have all been updated, and will soon be released in an updated iteration of the challenge.
-We use the recently-released \texttt{SALT3} model \citep{Kenworthy2021_SALT3}, an update of the commonly-used \texttt{SALT2} model \citep{SALT22007}, to parameterize the rise, stretch, and color of SNe~Ia as a function of their rest-frame SEDs.
+Using \texttt{SNANA}, we simulate the properties of four classes of SNe: SNe~Ia, SNe~II, SNe~Ib, and SNe~Ic.
+We assume a flat $\Lambda$CDM cosmology with $H_{0}$ = 70 km s$^{-1}$ Mpc$^{-1}$, $\Omega_{M}$ = 0.3, $\Omega_{\Lambda}$ = 0.7, and $w = -1$.
+To parameterize the rise, stretch, and color of SNe~Ia as a function of their rest-frame SEDs, we use the recently-released \texttt{SALT3} model \citep{Kenworthy2021_SALT3}, an update of the commonly-used \texttt{SALT2} model \citep{SALT22007}.
 For SNe~II, SNe~Ib, and SNe~Ic, we use the spectrophotometric templates provided by \cite{Vincenzi2019_Templates}.
 These templates have been constructed from observed events of multiple sub-types; we consolidate the templates provided for SNe~IIP/IIL, SNe~IIn, and SNe~IIb as ``SNe~II'' to reflect the observational diversity of this class.